Abbi Jacobson: Broad City

 From 2009 to 2011, Jacobson and Glazer wrote and performed in a web series titled Broad City, which focused on their lives in New York.
 The series was nominated for an ECNY Award for Best Web Series.
 It was well received by critics and developed a cult following.
 At the Upright Citizens Brigade, Jacobson and Glazer adapted the series into a live show that they performed in, called Broad City Live.

 In 2011, cable network FX, working with Amy Poehler as the producer, purchased a script commitment for the series from Glazer and Jacobson.
 However, the network did not approve the script and decided not to proceed with development.
 Glazer and Jacobson then approached Comedy Central, who agreed to purchase the script from FX and order a pilot.

 Broad City made its broadcast television premiere in January 2014 and was received with positive reviews and strong ratings, becoming Comedy Central's highest-rated first season since 2012 among the younger demographics, including adults 18–34, with an average of 1.2 million viewers.

+Materializing following backlash of Lena Dunham’s Girls, which was critiqued for its lack of racial diversity and upper-middle-class characterization, Broad City is often discussed for its approach and depictions to themes gender, sexuality, and identity.
+The series, portrays semi-biographical characters, millennial, assimilated Ashkenazi Jewish New Yorkers.
+The intersection between Jewishness, queerness, femininity, masculinity, and adulthood is central to the narrative of the show and the lives of characters; Ilana has relationships with both men and women, and in the final season, Abbi comes out as queer.